ankit-jn/terraform-azure-policy/README.md

 | <a name="specific_role_definition_ids"></a> [specific_role_definition_ids](#input\_specific\_role\_definition\_ids) | The name of the policy definition. | `list(string)` | `[]` | no |

 #### assignments

+- In case of initiatives, there would be multiple policies which might have same parameters names.
+To avoid any conflict and to uniquely identify the parameters, initiative parameters are formatted as `<policy name>_<policy paramater_name>`.
+Refer [Initiative example section](https://github.com/arjstack/terraform-azure-policy/tree/main/initiative) to have more clarity.

 | Name | Description | Type | Default | Required |
 |:------|:------|:------|:------|:------:|